LimMengShin/dengue-checker/README.md

 # Damegue - dengue checker

-Damegue is a dengue checker website.
-It will determine your chances of having dengue, based on your answers to the questions.
+Damegue is a dengue checker website which determines your chances of having dengue, based on your answers to the questions.
-It will also check for dengue clusters near you.
-(Only in Singapore)
+In addition, it checks for dengue clusters near you (available only in Singapore).

 ### Demo